tinymce/tinymce-docs/getting-started/install-setup/self-hosted/react/react-pm.md

 ---
 layout: default
-title: Using the TinyMCE NPM package with the React framework
+title: Using the TinyMCE package with the React framework
-title_nav: Using the NPM package
+title_nav: Using a package manager
 description: A guide on integrating the TinyMCE NPM package into the React framework.
 keywords: integration integrate react reactjs create-react-app tinymce-react
 ---